Estimation of partial rankings from sparse, noisy comparisons: Methods

 where $\bm{\hat r}$ represents the optimal partial ranking to be estimated from the observed data and $\bm{\hat\pi}$ is the optimal set of scores, as defined previously.

-Given Eq.~\ref{eq:pr_map_objective}, we now need to define the functional forms of the likelihood and priors.
-The easiest choice is to use the Bradley-Terry likelihood of Eq.~\ref{eq:bt_likelihood}, although any choice of likelihood is possible to incorporate into this MAP estimation objective so long as it is a function of latent strengths---i.e., $P(\bm{W}\vert \bm{\pi})$---or ranks---i.e., $P(\bm{W}\vert \bm{r})$ (the latter allowing us to remove the prior $P(\bm{\pi}\vert \bm{r})$).
-This flexibility allows for the inclusion of a wide range of ranking objectives including extensions of Bradley Terry models \cite{jerdee2024luck} and SpringRank \cite{de2018physical}.
-For our experiments in Sec.~\ref{sec:results}, we will proceed with using the Bradley Terry likelihood of Eq.~\ref{eq:bt_likelihood} for subsequent analysis, which facilitates an efficient optimization scheme and a simple comparison with the original Bradley Terry model.
+Given Eq.~\eqref{eq:pr_map_objective}, we now need to define the functional forms of the likelihood and priors.
+The easiest choice is to use the BT likelihood of Eq.~\eqref{eq:bt_likelihood}, although any choice of likelihood is possible to incorporate into this MAP estimation objective so long as it is a function of latent strengths---i.e., $P(\bm{W}\vert \bm{\pi})$---or ranks---i.e., $P(\bm{W}\vert \bm{r})$ (the latter allowing us to remove the prior $P(\bm{\pi}\vert \bm{r})$).
+This flexibility allows for the inclusion of a wide range of ranking objectives, including extensions of BT models \cite{jerdee2024luck} and SpringRank \cite{de2018physical}.
+For our experiments in Sec.~\ref{sec:results}, we will proceed with using the BT likelihood of Eq.~\eqref{eq:bt_likelihood} for subsequent analysis, which facilitates an efficient optimization scheme and a simple comparison with the original BT model.

-For the prior on $\bm{r}$, we choose to be agnostic with respect to both the number and sizes of the underlying rankings, This results in a hierarchy of uninformative priors, as described by the following generative model: \begin{enumerate} \item Draw the number of unique ranks $R$ uniformly at random from the range $[1,N]$.
+For the prior on $\bm{r}$, we choose to be agnostic with respect to both the number and sizes of the underlying rankings.
+This results in a hierarchy of uniform priors, as described by the following generative model: \begin{enumerate} \item Draw the number of unique ranks $R$ uniformly at random from the range $[1,N]$.
+As there are $N$ maximum possible unique ranks, the probability of observing any value of $R \in [1, N]$ is given by

 \item Draw the histogram $\bm{n}=[n_1,...,n_R]$ of the number of nodes of each rank uniformly from the set of all histograms compatible with the number of ranks $R$.
+This amounts to selecting a list of $R$ positive integer values that sum to $N$.
+As there are $N-1\choose R-1$ such lists, each draw occurs with probability

-\item Draw the ranks $\bm{r}$ uniformly over the set of rankings compatible with the rank counts $\bm{n}$. \end{enumerate} The resulting prior is then given by
+\item Draw the ranks $\bm{r}$ uniformly over the set of rankings compatible with the rank counts $\bm{n}$.
+Since there are $N\choose n_{1},...,n_{R}$ possible partitions of $N$ objects into $R$ groups such that each group $r$ has size $n_r$, the total probability of this step is given by